 Carrie says this is a strongly male-dominated pursuit with only 10% of clivia specialists being women.

-She is now a serious contender among the world’s top breeders of these plants and Utopia Clivias is a recognised nursery of high quality and special cultivars.
+She is now a serious contender among the world’s top breeders of these plants and Utopia Clivias is a recognised nursery of high quality and has won many prestigious awards for her new cultivars.

-For the last 2 years it has been included in the Club Year Book that is sent around the world to other earnest clivia growers.
+For several years, her nursery has been included in the Club Year Book that is sent around the world to other earnest clivia growers.

-Although she is the prime motivator, all her family are involved to some extent in growing clivias.
-Her children have their own collections.
+Although she is the prime motivator, all her family have involved to some extent in growing clivias and have their own collections.

 Carrie and her children have won countless awards with their clivias at specialist flower shows that are held annually in Cape Town, George and Mossel Bay.